ByGregMarine/bygregmarine.com/content/pages/vitamin-g/chapter-000/index.md

 I’m not a motivational speaker

 Although this book is technically in the self-help genre, some of the advice contained in these pages will encourage you to find communal help along the way.
 I’m just a bald guy trying to make it through life with my head above water.
 And these pages are pretty much how I do it.

+There is no right or wrong way of coping with life…as long as you are coping